pfouque06/koa-typescript-restfull-api/README.md

 - typedi for dependancy injection in services
 - routing-controllers, koa-bodyparser for controllers
 - bcrypt for pasword hash and salt
-- jsonwebtoken for JWT handling
+- jsonwebtoken, jwt-redis, redis for JWT handling
 - colors for console log coloring
 - dotenv for hiding env properties
 - moment for better date type handling